jhubert/hiring-exercises/grouping/README.md

 ## Guidelines

 * Use any language you want, as long as it can be compiled on OSX
-* Don't use any code that you don't have license to use
+* Only use code that you have license to use
 * Don't hesitate to ask us any questions to clarify the project
-* For the exercise, headers are considered to be consistent across files

 ## Resources